jadounrahul/kartsnms/doc/Developing/os/Test-Units.md

 1.3.6.1.2.1.1.2.0|6|1.3.6.1.4.1.12532.254.1.1
 ```

-During testing LibreNMS will use any info in the snmprec file for snmp
+During testing KartsNMS will use any info in the snmprec file for snmp
 calls.
 This one provides sysDescr (`.1.3.6.1.2.1.1.1.0`, 4 = Octet
 String) and sysObjectID (`.1.3.6.1.2.1.1.2.0`, 6 = Object Identifier),
 which is the minimum that should be provided for new snmprec files.